Woodlands, Singapore: Malls

 Causeway Point, one of the largest shopping malls in Singapore, houses 250 shops and various outlets, including a cinema and two food courts.
 There used to be a John Little department store within the mall but it closed in 2010.

 Woodlands Regional Library, the largest neighbourhood library in Singapore at the time of its launch, is operated by the National Library Board.
 The four-storey public library within the Woodlands Civic Centre caters to all ages and is organised according to themes of general, reference, teens, and children.

 Woodlands Civic Centre is a designated centre of education, public services, and other forms of assistance for residents.
-The centre houses the Woodlands Regional Library, several banks, CPF Woodlands Branch, numerous merchandise and educational institutions, and restaurants.
+The centre houses the Woodlands Regional Library, several banks, CPF Woodlands Branch, a post office, numerous merchandise and educational institutions, and restaurants.

 Woods Square is a mixed use integrated commercial development with retail, F&B, and a childcare centre.

 Recreation

 Sports are an emerging emphasis in the Singaporean society.
-Recreational facilities can be easily located around the estates and especially in parks: The Woodlands Stadium and Woodlands Swimming Complex are common places for sport-goers.
+Recreational facilities can be easily located around the estates and especially in parks: The Woodlands Stadium and Woodlands Swimming Complex are common places for sports enthusiasts.

 Experimental styles of architecture have found their way into Woodlands, making the town a place of wonder and colour, with much integration with recreation.
-From the early practical designs to its modern-day luxurious manifestation, housing apartment blocks are no longer as plain as they sound; with the garnish of parks, communal gardens and décors, these blocks are pieces of art and style themselves.
+From their early practical designs to their modern-day luxurious manifestations, housing apartment blocks are no longer as plain as they once sounded.
+Adorned with parks, communal gardens, and stylish décor, these blocks have become expressions of art and lifestyle.
 The centrepiece of the town, Woodlands Square, attracts a constant flow of travellers and shoppers daily.
-Tireless planning and redevelopment keeps the town modernised.

 Education

 As of May 2020, this area has a total of 12 primary schools, 10 secondary schools and a polytechnic, namely Republic Polytechnic.
 Educational institutions are evenly distributed throughout the estate.
 From newly founded schools to well-established ones, Woodlands has several top educational institutions in the northern region.
-Innova Junior College merged with Yishun Junior College in 2019.
+Innova Junior College, located in Woodlands, merged with Yishun Junior College in 2019.

 The list of schools in Woodlands is as follows: